Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Simulation Results

-Besides, we investigate the total energy consumption among the different schemes versus transmit power $P_\A$ in Fig. \ref{fig:PA_E}, where the parameters are the same as given in Fig. \ref{fig:PA_R}.
+{ { Besides, we investigate the total energy consumption among the different schemes in Fig. \ref{fig:PA_E}, where the parameters are the same as those in Fig. \ref{fig:PA_R}.
 Note that the total energy consumption with the passive IRS is calculated as { $E_{passive} = P_\A \tau_0$}.
 Whereas the total energy consumption with the active IRS is calculated as { $E_{active} = \tau_0 P_\A + \tau_0 (P_\A \bv_0^H \bQ_{1} \bv_0 + \noi_{n_1} \bv_0^H \bv_0 ) + \sum_{k=1}^K \tau_k ( p_k \bv_k^H \bQ_{2,k} \bv_k + \noi_{n_2} \bv_k^H \bv_k)$}.
-Surprisingly, employing passive IRS consumes more energy than that with the active IRS, due to a longer time is needed for DL WET, i.e., a larger $\tau_0$ in passive IRS-aided WPCNs.
-This validates the superiority of utilizing active IRS compared with passive IRS, since the former one not only achieves higher throughput but also consumes less transmit/amplifying energy under the given setups.
+Surprisingly, employing passive IRS consumes more energy than that with the active IRS, due to a longer $\tau_0$ is needed for DL WET in passive IRS-aided WPCNs. {\textls[0]{{This validates the superiority of utilizing active IRS compared with passive IRS, since the former one not only achieves higher throughput but also consumes less }}} transmit/amplifying energy under the given setups. }}